JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 Walkthrough of DNA Subway Purple Line (alpha testing documentation)
 ---------------------------------------------------------------------
-The Purple Line provides the capability for analysis of microbiome and eDNA ( environmental DNA) by implementing a similified version of the `QIIME 2 <https://qiime2.org/>`_ (pronounced "chime two") workflow.
+The Purple Line provides the capability for analysis of microbiome and eDNA (environmental DNA) by implementing a simplified version of the `QIIME 2 <https://qiime2.org/>`_ (pronounced "chime two") workflow.
 Using the Purple Line, you can analyze uploaded high throughput sequencing reads to get details on species in microbial or environmental DNA samples.